 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), generally imposes a \$1 million limit on the amount of compensation paid to "covered employees" (as defined in Section 162(m)) that a public corporation may deduct for federal income tax purposes in any year.
-The "Tax Cuts and Jobs Act," enacted in 2017, repealed the performance-based compensation exception to the Section 162(m) deduction limitation for tax years beginning after December 31, 2017.
-In addition, the Tax Cuts and Jobs Act generally expanded the scope of who is considered a "covered employee."
-With these changes, compensation paid to certain of our executives will be subject to the \$1 million per year deduction limitation imposed by Section 162(m).
-While we will continue to monitor our compensation programs in light of the deduction limitation imposed by Section 162(m).
-While we will continue to monitor our compensation programs that are in the best long-term interests of the Company and our stockholders.
+While we will continue to monitor our compensation programs in light of the deduction limitation imposed by Section 162(m), our Compensation Committee considers it important to retain the flexibility to design compensation programs that are in the best long-term interests of the Company and our stockholders.
 As a result, we have not adopted a policy requiring that all compensation be fully deductible.
-The Compensation at levels in excess of the limits under Section 162(m) is in the best interests of the Company and our stockholders.
-It is likely that the Company will not be able to deduct for federal income tax purposes a portion of the compensation paid to our Named Executive Officers in 2022.
+The Compensation Committee may conclude that paying compensation at levels in excess of the limits under Section 162(m) is in the best interests of the Company and our stockholders.
+The Company will not be able to deduct for federal income tax purposes a portion of the compensation paid to our Named Executive Officers in 2024.